Rudy Markussen

-Rudy Markussen (born 24 July 1977), is a former Danish professional boxer who competed from 1997 to 2015.
+Rudy Markussen (born 24 July 1977) is a Danish former professional boxer who competed from 1997 to 2015.
 He challenged once for the IBF super middleweight title in 2002, and once for the interim WBA super middleweight title in 2012.
 At regional level, he held the WBO Inter-Continental super middleweight title from 2003 to 2004 and the EBU European super middleweight title in 2004.

 In 2006, Markussen was in a car accident, which temporarily put a halt to his career.
-He made a comeback 4 years later, having 6 fights between 2010 and 2012 (5 wins, 1 loss) before having a 3 year break from the ring.
+He made a comeback 4 years later, having 6 fights between 2010 and 2012 (5 wins, 1 loss) before having a 3-year break from the ring.
 Markussen returned in 2015 for 2 final fights before permanent retirement.

 Career

 Ottke fight

 After the other Dane Mads Larsen lost his fight to Sven Ottke, Markussen was demanded by the Danish media to win fight against the undefeated German.
-Two undefeated fighters - Ottke (28-0, 5 KO) and Markussen (27-0, 16 KO) - facing each other for the IBF Super Middleweight title.
+Two undefeated fighters - Ottke (28–0, 5 KO) and Markussen (27–0, 16 KO) - facing each other for the IBF Super Middleweight title.
 With Ottke's 15 title defenses, the Dane was on paper clearly the underdog.
 But Markussen showed he wanted the title, and many commentators and experts thought that Markussen deserved the win.
-All three judges scored the bout 116-112 in favor of Sven Ottke.
+All three judges scored the bout 116–112 in favor of Sven Ottke.